open-xcm-tools/xcm-js-tools/packages/simple-xcm/README.md

 The simple-xcm library offers a set of intuitive functions for transferring tokens between chains.
 The primary classes to use are:

-- `Registry`, which is responsible for storing information about parachains, currency data, and the main functionalities of this library.
+- `Registry`, which is responsible for storing information about parachains, currency data.
 - `SimpleXcm`, which helps to compose the actual transfer extrinsic for a given chain.

 The "simple-xcm" library is built upon smaller, modular components that can be utilized independently, allowing for greater flexibility and customization in cross-chain token transfers.
 Here are brief descriptions of these modules: